Murder of Elisa Pomarelli: Escape and arrest

-On Monday, August 26, 2019, the day after Pomarelli's disappearance, the family officially raised the alarm and the local authorities, with a considerable deployment of forces including firefighters, Civil Protection, local police and ANPAS (also free volunteers and, later, the Grenadiers of Sardinia), began the search for the girl and Sebastiani in Val Chero, as well as searching the home of Sebastiani, on which the investigators immediately focused their attention, although the victim's family did not know him.
-The searches were unsuccessful and then extended.
-On August 31, Sebastiani was officially entered in the register of suspects, but only for kidnapping, since the possibility that the girl had been killed was not immediately considered in the case that she may have been kidnapped and was being held in an unknown location.
+On Monday, 26 August, 2019, the day after Pomarelli's disappearance, her family officially raised the alarm, and the local authorities, with a considerable deployment of forces including firefighters, Civil Protection, local police and ANPAS (also free volunteers and, later, the Grenadiers of Sardinia), began the search for Pomarelli and Sebastiani in Val Chero.
+They also searched Sebastiani's home, on which the investigators immediately focused their attention.
+The searches were unsuccessful, and were extended.
+On August 31, Sebastiani was officially entered in the register of suspects, but only for kidnapping, since there was possibility that Pomarelli was not dead.
+It was thought that she may have been kidnapped and was being held in an unknown location.

-For 13 days, Sebastiani managed to escape capture by living in the woods, foraging on what he found, and then taking refuge again in the house of his former father-in-law in Sariano, who in the meantime had been imprisoned on charges of having helped him escape (he was later released).
-Here Sebastiani lived for several days, dividing his time between the attic of the man's house and the ditch where he had buried Pomarelli's body, with whom he sometimes slept.
+For 13 days, Sebastiani managed to escape capture by living in the woods, foraging, and then taking refuge again in the house of his former father-in-law in Sariano.
+His former father-in-law, meanwhile, had been imprisoned on charges of having helped Sebastiani escape, although he was later released.
+Sebastiani lived in the house for several days, dividing his time between the attic of the home and the ditch where he had buried Pomarelli's body, where he sometimes slept.

-On Saturday, September 7, 2019, in the late morning, the Carabinieri captured and arrested Sebastiani, hidden in an abandoned farmhouse in Monte Moria Provincial Park.
-He was subsequently taken to Sariano to look for Pomarelli, whose body was found one metre below ground; Sebastiani then admitted to the murder.
-On September 12, 2019, the autopsy on the girl's body confirmed death by strangulation.
+On Saturday, September 7, 2019, in the late morning, the Carabinieri arrested Sebastiani, who was hiding in an abandoned farmhouse in Monte Moria Provincial Park.
+He was subsequently taken to Sariano to look for Pomarelli, and her body was found one metre below ground.
+Sebastiani then admitted to the murder.
+On September 12, 2019, the autopsy on the Pomarelli's body confirmed death by strangulation.

 Processing

 After the confession of the murder, Sebastiani's lawyer requested a psychiatric assessment, which established that he understood the charges.
 On August 4, 2020, at the preliminary hearing in the Piacenza court, an abbreviated trial was requested and obtained for Sebastiani, which guaranteed a reduction in the sentence.
-By Italian law, the abbreviated trial cannot be applied in cases of aggravated homicide (which include femicide), but in this case, the charge was simply voluntary homicide since Sebastiani was neither the husband nor the partner of the victim.
-On August 24, 2020, almost a year after his killing, the victim's funeral was celebrated in the church of Santi Angeli Custodi in Borgotrebbia, and the then-mayor Patrizia Barbieri proclaimed a day of mourning.
+By Italian law, the abbreviated trial cannot be applied in cases of aggravated homicide (which include femicide), but in this case, the charge was simply voluntary homicide, since Sebastiani was neither the husband nor the partner of the victim.

+On August 24, 2020, almost a year after her killing, Pomarelli's funeral was held in the church of Santi Angeli Custodi in Borgotrebbia, and the then-mayor Patrizia Barbieri proclaimed a day of mourning.

-On July 19, 2021, the court sentenced Sebastiani to 20 years in prison, a sentence that caused dismay among Pomarelli's family and friends and which was confirmed on appeal on July 6, 2022.
+On July 19, 2021, the court sentenced Sebastiani to 20 years in prison, a sentence that caused dismay among Pomarelli's family and friends, and which was confirmed on appeal on July 6, 2022.
 On November 20, 2022, Sebastiani renounced his right to appeal to the Supreme Court.
 He is currently incarcerated in the Piacenza "Le Novate" prison.